What is biometric research?

 Different sensors to measure behavior

-All of these signals tell a true story about how you’re feeling in response to a stimulus.
-That’s why many people rely on these signals in psychology, consumer research, and neuromarketing.
+Each of these signals tells a true, unbiased story about how you’re feeling in response to a stimulus.
+This makes biometric research a powerful tool in fields like psychology, consumer research, and neuromarketing.

 FaceReader woman with blue top biometics research